Dr. Peterson appointed to ICMS Board

 - To provide education, oversight and best practices to assure patient safety, ethical conduct and effective treatment,

 - To build a comprehensive registry of adult stem cell procedures and prove 20-year tracking of patient outcomes, complications

 - To provide clinical and laboratory guidelines to assure that physicians and clinics worldwide are using best practices to collect process and re-implant adult stem cells in patients, and

 - To provide an international Institutional Review Board to classify, monitor and advance safe and effective cell lines and procedures.

-In addition to his active practice, Dr. Peterson has been principal investigator on two IRB approved cancer research protocols in collaboration with Legacy-Good Samaritan Hospital’s Comprehensive Cancer Center and Kaiser Pemanente hospital.
-He has also been principal investigator two IRB approved protocols on cellular regenerative medicine, and provides physician trainings in cost-effective protocols for harvesting platelet rich plasma.
+In addition to his active practice, Dr. Peterson has been the principal investigator on two IRB approved cancer research protocols in collaboration with Legacy-Good Samaritan Hospital’s Comprehensive Cancer Center and Kaiser Permanente hospital.
+He has also been principal investigator two IRB approved protocols on cellular regenerative medicine and provides physician training in cost-effective protocols for harvesting platelet-rich plasma.
 His PRP protocols were recently published in The Journal of Prolotherapy.

 Information on the ICMS can be found at www.cellmedicinesociety.org.